Distinguishing diffeomorphism types of relative trisections: Distinguishing relative trisections by the capping operation

 \begin{proof} We easily see that $\rtdcap{\calD^{\pm}}$ are $(1,0)$-trisection diagrams of $\pm\CC{P^2}$.
 By Theorem~\ref{thm:equiv-rtd-gd}, it follows that $\calD^{+}$ and $\calD^{-}$ are not diffeomorphism and handleslide equivalent.

 Alternatively, one may compare the open books induced by the respective relative trisection diagrams.
 In both cases, the page is an annulus $\Sigma_{0,2}$.
-The monodromy induced by $\calD^{+}$ is a positive Dehn twist, whereas that induced by $\calD^{-}$ is a negative Dehn twist. \end{proof}
+The monodromy induced by $\calD^{+}$ is a right-handed Dehn twist, whereas that induced by $\calD^{-}$ is a left-handed Dehn twist. \end{proof}

 For a relative trisection diagram $\calD$, by taking the boundary connected sum with $\calD^{+}$ and $\calD^{-}$, we can obtain non-diffeomorphic relative trisections.

 \begin{proof}[Peoof of Theorem~\ref{thm:non-min-genus}] It is known that any closed $3$-manifold admits a planar open book decomposition (see \cite[Theorem~10K1]{Rol76}).
 Thus, the boundary $\partial{W}$ admits a planar open book $(\Sigma_{0,b}, \phi)$.
 By (iii) of Theorem~\ref{thm:rt-prop}, there exists a $(g,k;0,b)$-relative trisection diagram $\calD=(\Sigma;\alpha,\beta,\gamma)$ of $W$ that induces the planar open book $(\Sigma_{0,b}, \phi)$.